NewsappAJC/data-portal/README.md

 You need to download Redis, which acts as the task broker for the asynchronous processes.
 You can download redis at [redis.io/download](https://redis.io/download).
 See the Development section for information about how to run the Redis server.

-Environment config
+Environment configuration
 ---

 This tool needs access to a Django database where it can store metadata about each upload, the MySQL server where you want the uploaded data to live, Amazon S3, and a Redis datastore.
-I know that's a lot!
-To establish these connections it's necessary to set a few environmental variables (we're working on doing this via config script instead).

-All the many variables you need to set are listed below - I recommend using virtualenvwrapper and exporting these environmental variables in the `postactivate` shell script, so you don't have to manually set them every time you want to run the server locally.
-See details about how to configure the `postactivate` script at [virtualenvwrapper.readthedocs.io](http://virtualenvwrapper.readthedocs.io/en/latest/scripts.html)

-__DATABASE_URL__: This is the address of the MySQL server where Django will store metadata about each upload.

-  Format: `mysql://USER:PASSWORD@HOST:PORT/NAME`

-__DATA_WAREHOUSE_URL__: This is the server where you want uploaded files to live.
-Be sure you have the correct permissions and that the MySQL server is set to accept LOAD DATA INFILE statements.
-For safety, this account should have permissions restricted to "CREATE."

-  Format: `mysql://USER:PASSWORD@HOST:PORT/NAME`

-__REDIS_URL__: This is the Redis datastore is a broker that handles messages to and from the Celery worker process.

-  Format: Varies.
-If you're using Heroku's Redis add-on, get the url by running `$ heroku config | grep REDIS` at the command line

-__S3_BUCKET__: This is the bucket where the original datafiles will live.

-  Format: `ajc-data-warehouse`

-__AWS_ACCESS_KEY__, __AWS_SECRET_KEY__: Your access key and secret key for the AWS bucket that will be updated by the app.

-__SECRET_KEY__: The secret key of your Django app.
-Django automatically generates a SECRET_KEY variable in your_project_name/settings.py - you shouldn't check it into version control, and instead you need to store it as an environmental variable.
+I know that's a lot, but I've tried to make configuration as painless as possible.
+To configure your local setup, copy `config/secrets.cfg.example` to `config/secrets.cfg`, and enter your credentials for __every__ field.

 Development
 ---